Skip to main content

 For further information see the Capital Guidelines about the content of professional reports.

-Following a review of the information provided within the Access and Inclusion Profile, an Early Years Specialist will contact the pre-school within 4-6 weeks of submission with the results of the application.
+Following a review of the information provided within the Access and Inclusion Profile, the service provider will get a notification on the Early Years Hive platform with the results of the application.

 The Informed Consent form, which can be completed by a child’s parent, guardian or carer, is part of the Access and Inclusion Profile and can be downloaded here: AIM Informed Consent.
 The consent form can be printed and signed when the profile is being completed.
 The pre-school provider should then upload the signed consent form and submit it with the completed online Access and Inclusion Profile.